Buyer Frequently Asked Questions

 What is Land Transfer Tax and how much does it cost?

 Land Transfer Tax is a government tax that is applied when a property transfers from one owner to another.
 The fee is based on the amount the property sells for.
 The higher the amount then the higher the tax.
 You will pay $5.00 per thousand dollars for the first $55,000 and then $10.00 per thousand for the difference up to $250,000.
-At that time the cost is increased to $15.00.
+It then increases to $15.00 to $400,000, and then it's $20.00 per thousand afterwards.

 $5.00 x 55 ($55,000) = $275.00